-6.1.3 Quad SPI Instructions
+6.3 Quad SPI Instructions

-The W25Q64JV supports Quad SPI operation when using instructions such as "Fast Read Quad Output (6Bh)" and "Fast Read Quad I/O (EBh)".
+The W25Q64JV supports Quad SPI operation when using instructions such as "Fast Read Quad Output (6Bh)", and "Fast Read Quad I/O (EBh).
 These instructions allow data to be transferred to or from the device four to six times the rate of ordinary Serial Flash.
 The Quad Read instructions offer a significant improvement in continuous and random access transfer rates allowing fast code-shadowing to RAM or execution directly from the SPI bus (XIP).
-When using Quad SPI instructions the DI and DO pins become bidirectional IO0 and IO1, and the /WP and /HOLD pins become IO2 and IO3 respectively.
+When using Quad SPI instructions the DI and DO pins become bidirectional IO0 and IO1, with the additional I/O pins: IO2, IO3.
 Quad SPI instructions require the non-volatile Quad Enable bit (QE) in Status Register-2 to be set.